-While Elon Musk’s SpaceX has been busy launching rockets and even transporting cars into orbit, back on earth Tesla’s Model 3 production has run into the limitations of automation.
+While Elon Musk’s SpaceX has been busy launching rockets and even transporting cars into orbit, back on earth Tesla’s Model 3 production has run into the limitations of automated assembly lines.
 The company shut down manufacturing for several days after falling behind production goals, which were attributed to “excessive automation.”
 As Musk admitted on Twitter, “Humans are underrated.”
 Read the article.

 5. Continued Evolution of the Toyota Assembly Line

 Eight years ago, Toyota unveiled its flexible assembly line, which the company continues to tweak to reduce investment costs in new lines by its goal of 40 percent.
 By removing much of the overhead structures and focusing on human/robot collaboration—among other changes—the company aims to build smaller plants with reduced carbon footprints and greater flexibility and efficiency.
 The result?
 Toyota’s Tsutsumi Plant in Japan produces Camrys cheaper than its facility in Georgetown, Kentucky, despite higher labor costs and having to ship the vehicles across the Pacific Ocean.
 Read the article.